farehiqbal/facemaskdetectionwithML/readme.md

 # Face Mask Detection using Python and Machine Learning.

 - Created a fully fuctionaling face mask detector.

 - HAAR CASCADE algorithm is used in the CV2 module which determines if there is a face in frame or not.

+# NOTE:
+This is not the final version, Its still a draft to understand the working, I might update it in the future to add convenience to the program and get rid of uncommenting to enter the data.

+- In my case, the algorithm was 97% effective, it might differ in your case.
+There is a module which displays the efficieny of the algorithm.

 ## Requriements: